Franceskling/final_project/README.md

-Link to the sample Dashboard: https://docs.google.com/presentation/d/12_8A4pYGRNB-9pPr1TDLrR-mtxitNueUULPjYNkARqo/edit?usp=sharing

-Updated 6/15/2020: add more notes and annotations for the slides

-Link to the Presentation: https://docs.google.com/presentation/d/10sOgF4KqUnMWf4oruxI0mastjCT07H96pQdgFnJR6P4/edit#slide=id.g88d4106874_0_14

 # Project Outline

+## Background

+Our project focuses on sales forecasting and how certain outside influences can affect store performance.
+We will predict sales for Walmart based on three years of data across 45 stores by using various machine learning models.
+We want to determine which model generates the most accurate predictions.

-## Project Team and Role Responsibilities (First Segment)
+## Project Team and Role Responsibilities

+**Segment 1**

 Archana Rohilla - Created preliminary Machine Learning Model, Imported data from RDS Database "Walmart sales" into Jupyter Notebook